-Airbus has developed its own transportation system to airlift the large, pre-assembled sections of its jetliners from their production locations to final assembly lines in Toulouse and Hamburg.
-This service is performed by five A300-600ST Super Transporters, with the next-generation fleet currently in development.
+Airbus has developed its own transportation system to airlift the large, pre-assembled sections of its aircraft from the company’s industrial locations around Europe to the final assembly lines in Toulouse, France and Hamburg, Germany.

-The modified A300-600s, nicknamed the “Beluga,” have a bulbous main-deck cargo cabin which enables the loading of complete fuselage sections and wings.
-Operated by Airbus Transport International, the Super Transporter is able to carry a 47-metric-tonne (103,616 lb.) payload over a range of 900 nautical miles (1,667 km.).
+Since 1995, such airlift duties have been carried out by A300-600ST Super Transporters – converted A300-600 airframes – which are nicknamed the “Beluga ST.” The Beluga STs have a bulbous main-deck cargo cabin which enables the loading of complete fuselage sections and wings.
+A total of five Super Transporters were put into service, each capable of carrying a 47-metric-tonne (103,616 lb.) payload over a range of 900 nautical miles (1,667 km.).

 The A380’s size means its fuselage and wing sections are shipped via a surface transportation network that includes specially-commissioned roll-on roll-off ships to carry these sections from production sites in France, Germany, Spain and the United Kingdom to the French city of Bordeaux.
 From there, sections are transported by barge along the Garonne River to the Toulouse final assembly line.